kleelab/kleelab.github.io/_posts/2025-01-06- New members.md

 date:   2025-01-06
 excerpt:
 ---
-Hyo Won, Seung Min, Min Seo, Somin join the NDL.
+Hyo Won, Seung Min, and Min Seo join the NDL.
 Welcome!
-And Hyo Won, Seung Min, and Min Seo passed the enterance exam at last year, and they will be graduate students.
+They passed the enterance exam at last year, and will be graduate students.
 You'll do a great job.